Domino’s Pizza Offers ‘Free Pizza For Life’ For Those With Logo Tattoos, Changes Mind 5 Days Later

 Because of the overwhelming popularity of the promotion, Domino’s was forced to end the deal after only five days.
 They announced this change on their VK site, advising those who already had appointments with tattoo artists to cancel them.
 Those who had already received tattoos would be eligible for the free pizza certificates, which were now limited to 350 winners.

-This is a staggering amount of pizza, and a great investment for anyone who enjoys a slice now and again.
+This is a staggering amount of pizza and a great investment for anyone who enjoys a slice now and again.
 If the free pizza runs about $10, like it would in the U.S., someone could get $1,000 worth of pizza in exchange for a tattoo that costs only a fraction that.
 If everyone takes full advantage of their exciting new pizza award in the first year, that’s $350,000 of free pizza given away.
 Over the next five years, the pizza chain could be on the hook for almost $2 million worth of pizza.

 That’s a lot of dough.